thebinaryfelix/intro-react-components/README.md

 This application collects the user input, shows it on the proper area of the screen and allows the user to click on a Submit button.
 By clicking on the submit button, an alert will be fired after a small delay to signal that the form has been submitted.

 This is a demo application and it's incomplete.
-You should be able to make it work by following the instructions and using you big grey mass between your ears ;)
+You should be able to make it work by following the instructions and using that big grey mass between your ears ;)

 ## Instructions